-Procedure for declaring dividends
+48. Procedure for declaring dividends

-- 47.-(1) Subject to the provisions of the Act, the Company may by ordinary resolution declare a dividend, and the directors may, in their absolute discretion, decide to pay interim dividends.
-Dividends may be declared or paid in respect of the A Shares only or the B Shares only or in respect of both the A Shares and the B Shares.
-If the directors resolve to pay an interim dividend in respect of both the A Shares and the B Shares, the amount of the dividend so paid in respect of each class may be identical or otherwise as the directors may, in their absolute discretion, determine - (2) A dividend must not be declared unless the directors have made a recommendation as to its amount.
-Such a dividend must not exceed the amount recommended by the directors - (3) No dividend may be declared or paid unless it is in accordance with shareholders' respective rights - (4) Unless the shareholders' resolution to declare or directors' decision to pay a dividend, or the terms on which shares are issued, specify otherwise, it must be paid by reference to each shareholder's holding of shares on the date of the resolution or decision to declare or pay it - (5) If the company's share capital is divided into different classes, no interim dividend may be paid on shares carrying deferred or non-preferred rights if, at the time of payment, any preferential dividend is in arrear - (6) The directors may pay at intervals any dividend payable at a fixed rate if it appears to them that the profits available for distribution justify the payment
+- (1) The Company may by ordinary resolution declare dividends, and the directors may decide to pay interim dividends - (2) A dividend must not be declared unless the directors have made a recommendation as to its amount.
+Such a dividend must not exceed the amount recommended by the directors - (3) No dividend may be declared or paid unless it is in accordance with shareholders' respective rights - (4) Unless the shareholders' resolution to declare or directors' decision to pay a dividend, or the terms on which shares are issued, specify otherwise, it must be paid by reference to each shareholder's holding of shares on the date of the resolution or decision to declare or pay it - (5) Except as otherwise provided by the articles or the rights attached to shares, all dividends must be- - (a) declared and paid according to the amounts paid up on the shares on which the dividend is paid, and - (b) apportioned and paid proportionately to the amounts paid up on the shares during any portion or portions of the period in respect of which the dividend is paid